The rule of odds and what it means for your movie

 Three-group method

 When you have six subjects, visually, you will tend to sort them into three groups of subjects — three-two-one or in three pairs of two.
-Brains will use visual cues such as depth, color and placement on the screen to form groups.
-When we see two people standing next to each other or in contact with one another, our brain often visually combines them to — subconsciously — seem like a single subject.
+Our brains will use visual cues such as depth, color and placement on the screen to form groups.
+When we see two people standing next to each other or in contact with one another, our brain often visually combines them — subconsciously — to seem like a single subject.
 In “The Avengers” (2012), the three-group method is used extremely well during the New York battle sequence, where the Avengers are finally fully assembled.

 Five-and-one method